Alternatives to detention, called ‘measures ensuring availability’, are available in the form of:

 The O.M. v.
 Hungary[6] ECtHR case of 5 July 2016 also established that the detention order of a vulnerable asylum seeker was not sufficiently individualised.

-Alternatives were applied as follows between 2016 and 2020 (the NDGAP did not provide the requested data for 2021 nor 2022 claiming that it has no relevant statistics)[7]:
+Alternatives were applied as follows between 2016 and 2020 (the NDGAP did not provide the requested data between 2021 and 2023, claiming no relevant statistics are available):[7]

 Source: former IAO and NDGAP.